anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It all depends on how we look at things, and not how they are in themselves.
+Quote: It has become appallingly obvious that our technology has exceeded our humanity.

-By: Carl Jung
+By: Albert Einstein